 Okay, let’s speculate a bit.

-The most significant changes are going on in iOS side of things.
+The most significant changes are occurring on the iOS side.
 As UI Automation got deprecated by Apple, XCTest and XCUITest got an excellent start to be the next big frameworks in iOS test automation.
-However, the change by Apple hit Appium, as it was relying UI Automation as its foundation.
+However, the change by Apple hit Appium, as it was relying on UI Automation as its foundation.

 Now, the big question is that what happens to Appium with UI Automation deprecation.
-If things start to work well with Appium, there is a good chance that many of UI Automation users go to Appium (instead of XCTest/XCUITest, that we see on going now).
-It’s always worth to consider which framework (XCTest vs Appium) could provide more stable environment for test automation runs for next years.
+If things start to work well with Appium, there is a good chance that many UI Automation users go to Appium (instead of XCTest/XCUITest, that we see ongoing now).
+It’s always worth to consider which framework (XCTest vs Appium) could provide a more stable environment for test automation runs for next years.

 All right.
 Let’s speculate a bit more.
 Let us know in the comment section below which frameworks will fall, which will flourish, and why!